Abbreviate words only if a reader would quickly recognize the abbreviation. These

 Always use 1845 E. Northgate Dr., Irving, TX 75062 as the mailing address or return

-negatively affect web search rankings.
+affect web search rankings.

 Use abbreviations for street (St.), avenue (Ave.) and boulevard (Blvd.) when used